BDC Hamburger Icon

 • Type of franchise: Restaurant

 Long the top pick for late-night cravings and tasty Tex-Mex, Taco Bell offers franchising opportunities for motivated entrepreneurs to take advantage of the restaurant chain’s 42 million weekly customers.
-It ranks, however, as one of the most expensive franchises on the market.
+However, it ranks as one of the most expensive franchises on the market.

 Did You Know?Did you know

-Of Taco Bell’s 7,000-plus restaurants around the world, 90 percent of them are franchised.
+Over 90 percent of Taco Bell’s 7,000-plus restaurants around the world are franchised.

 Franchises with low overhead, no storefront and few (or no) employees need much less to get started making money.
-Conversely, the more well-known franchise names — which are often restaurants or cafes — require much more startup because they require equipment, uniforms, additional training and other products.
-If the franchise needs to break ground on completely new real estate, that’s another huge cost.
-Construction of a hotel franchise or restaurant has considerably more overhead than a home- or small office-based cleaning service.
+Conversely, the better-known franchise names — which are often restaurants or cafes — require much more startup because they need equipment, uniforms, additional training and other products.
+If the franchise must break ground on completely new real estate, that’s another huge cost.
+Construction of a hotel franchise or restaurant has considerably more overhead than a home- or small-office-based cleaning service.

 Another factor that makes well-known companies a more expensive franchise option is brand recognition.
 Lesser-known brands are eager to get their name out in different markets, whereas community staples like McDonald’s, Dunkin’ or Taco Bell can charge franchisees higher advertising and franchising fees.